tarantool/doc/doc/how-to/db/sequences.rst

 Associating a sequence with an index
 ------------------------------------

-For an initial example, we generate a sequence named 'S'.
+First, create a sequence:

-..  code-block:: tarantoolsession
+..  literalinclude:: /code_snippets/test/sequence/sequence_test.lua

-    tarantool> box.schema.sequence.create('S',{min=5, start=5})
-    ---
-    - step: 1
-      id: 5
-      min: 5
-      cache: 0
-      uid: 1
-      max: 9223372036854775807
-      cycle: false
-      name: S
-      start: 5
-    ...
+    :language: lua
+    :lines: 20-34
+    :dedent:

 The result shows that the new sequence has all default values, except for the two that were specified, ``min`` and ``start``.

-Then we get the next value, with the ``next()`` function.
+Get the next value from the sequence by calling the ``next()`` function:

-..  code-block:: tarantoolsession
+..  literalinclude:: /code_snippets/test/sequence/sequence_test.lua

-    tarantool> box.sequence.S:next()
-    ---
-    - 5
-    ...
+    :language: lua
+    :lines: 36-42
+    :dedent:

 The result is the same as the start value.
-If we called ``next()`` again, we would get 6 (because the previous value plus the step value is 6), and so on.
+The next call increases the value by one (the default sequence step).

-Then we create a new table and specify that its primary key should be generated from the sequence.
+Create a space and specify that its primary key should be generated from the sequence:

-..  code-block:: tarantoolsession
+..  literalinclude:: /code_snippets/test/sequence/sequence_test.lua

-    tarantool> s=box.schema.space.create('T')
-    ---
-    ...
-    tarantool> s:create_index('I',{sequence='S'})
-    ---
-    - parts:
-      - type: unsigned
-        is_nullable: false
-        fieldno: 1
-      sequence_id: 1
-      id: 0
-      space_id: 520
-      unique: true
-      type: TREE
-      sequence_fieldno: 1
-      name: I
-    ...
-    ---
-    ...
+    :language: lua
+    :lines: 44-64
+    :dedent:

-Then we insert a tuple without specifying a value for the primary key.
+Insert a tuple without specifying a value for the primary key:

-..  code-block:: tarantoolsession
+..  literalinclude:: /code_snippets/test/sequence/sequence_test.lua

-     tarantool> box.space.T:insert{nil,'other stuff'}
-     ---
-     - [6, 'other stuff']
-     ...
+    :language: lua
+    :lines: 65-72
+    :dedent:

-The result is a new tuple where the first field has a value of 6.
+The result is a new tuple where the first field is assigned the next value from the sequence.
 This arrangement, where the system automatically generates the values for a primary key, is sometimes called "auto-incrementing" or "identity".